 In case your own money isn’t enough, you can turn to your personal network of family and friends.
 This is a fairly reliable source of funding for app development.

 Usually, family is among the most reliable sources of funding, second only to bootstrapping and followed by friends.
 People in our personal network tend to believe in our potential and support us when we decide to venture in a new direction with possible risks.
 This isn’t to say that you don’t need a solid plan and a proper sales pitch to persuade them to lend you money, of course.
 But persuading people who know you tends to be easier than selling your idea to a complete stranger.

-More often than not, funding your app idea through a personal network is possible with smaller and cheaper projects.
+More often than not, funding your mobile app idea through a personal network is possible with smaller and cheaper projects.